 When your Dom makes a decision, don’t undermine it.
 Even if it’s not what you were wanting that doesn’t matter.
 Your role is to please your Dom.
 If it’s something you really disagree with you can let them know respectfully.

 Another option is to ask them afterwards if next time you can do your choice, or voice your feelings in a journal book.
-Remember: this isn’t 50 Shades Freed.
+Remember: this isn’t 50 Shades of Grey.
 You are in a real BDSM relationship, and they are your Dominant.
 Topping from below will only erode that.

 What the Dom can do: